instill-ai/pipeline-backend/README.md

 # pipeline-backend

-`pipeline-backend` manages all pipeline resources within [Visual Data Preparation (VDP)](https://github.com/instill-ai/vdp) to streamline data from a source connector to models, and to a destination connector at the end.
+`pipeline-backend` manages all pipeline resources within [Versatile Data Pipeline (VDP)](https://github.com/instill-ai/vdp) to streamline data from a source connector to models, and to a destination connector at the end.

 ## Local dev